Shaukataliii/clean-code-lessons/README.md

 ### 9. Objects are abstraction of processing, threads are abstractions of schedule.

 ### 10. Pay keen attention to concurrencies in the system, if present.

+### 11. Some myths about Concurrency:
+- Concurrency always improve performance.
+- The design of the underlying system doesn't change when writting concurrent programs.
+- Understanding concurrency issues is not important when working with a container such as a Web or EJB container